chaoss/wg-evolution/README.md

 ### Meetings

-The GMD working group meets frequently.
+The Evolution working group meets frequently.
 Check details on when we meet, and minutes of past meetings in the [meetings document](meeting_notes.md).

 Usually, we try to make decisions mainly during the last meeting of each month,